-When you need that energy boost for the intense workout, college exams, recovery from illness or even from just being generally stressed out, there are powerfully effective herbs to the rescue.
+When you need that energy boost for the intense workout, college exams, recovery from illness or even from just being generally stressed out, reach for these top herbs for energy.

 Herbalism shines when it comes to increasing energy levels physically, mentally and emotionally.
-Herbs for energy are not strongly stimulating such as coffee, rather they help to increase stamina, endurance and build life force.
+These top herbs for energy are not strongly stimulating such as coffee, rather they help to increase stamina, endurance and build life force.

 Some herbs are standouts for their energizing abilities.
 They do this in different ways.
 They can be gently stimulating to the system, deeply nourishing, restorative, vitality building, and overall strengthening.